top of page

 Ventilation

-We thoroughly check vents to ensure they are free from obstructions and allow free air flow.
+We thoroughly check vents to ensure they are free from obstructions and allow for unrestricted airflow.

 Damp

-An inspection for damp is carried out to check that levels are below what is expected for a healthy environment.
+A damp inspection is carried out to check that levels are below what is expected for a healthy environment.

 0-15% - no cause for concern.

-15-20%—Make a note, check again, and get a professional check done if it's still in this range.
+15-20% - Make a note, check again, and have a professional review if the range remains this high.

 20-25% - get a professional check done immediately.